semgrep/semgrep-docs/docs/semgrep-code/semgrep-assistant-code.md

 ### Analyze if a finding is a true or false positive

 Semgrep Assistant can analyze if your finding is a true or false positive.
 The accuracy of its recommendations is roughly 60% and varies based on the language and framework you are using.
 This is its default use case.
+This feature is active in both PR and MR comments and Slack notifications.

 ### Suggest autofix code snippets to resolve the finding

 Semgrep Assistant can suggest [autofix](/writing-rules/autofix/) code snippets for Semgrep rules which do not have human-written autofix suggestions.
+This feature is only active in PR and MR comments.

 To enable autofix by Semgrep Assistant, perform the following steps: